Protect your WordPress REST API with OAuth 2 using Auth0

 - You should have a WordPress site(s) running and using the Login by Auth0 plugin.
 The installation instructions show how to add Auth0 login to a new or existing WordPress site.

 - You should have at least one other application integrated with Auth0.
 This tutorial will provide a link to a locally-running application that you can use to test this system.

 The WP REST API is a collection of endpoints built into WordPress core that can be used to do just about everything you can do with WordPress in a browser: read posts, manage posts, manage users, etc. If you go to the

 /wp-json/ route on any self-hosted WordPress site, you will get a big block of JSON back with meta information and and a list of all the endpoints available.

 One of those endpoints,

 /wp-json/wp/v2/posts, will show the latest published posts on the blog as JSON (ref).

 // ... truncated

-This endpoint can be read without any authentication just like a typical list of blog posts does not require authentication.
-If you want to take an action that requires an account and maybe certain privileges - deleting a post, editing a user, etc. - then you would need to authenticate (details below).
+This endpoint can be accessed without any authentication, just like a typical list of blog posts does not require authentication.
+If you want to take an action that requires an account along certain privileges, like deleting a post, editing a user, or similar, then you would need to authenticate.

 wordpress_logged_in_RANDOM is set.
 If you call the REST API from the front-end of the site, that cookie is included in the call and now you're able to take the same actions you would be able to using